Dosu04/dosu04/README.md

 ### Hi there 👋🏾
 - 👨🏾‍💼 CEO, Veskee
-- 👨🏾‍💻 I’m a Full Stack Software Engineer with a focus on the backend
+- 👨🏾‍💻 I’m a Software Engineer
 - 💬 Ask me about Java ☕️
 - 📫 How to reach me: dosu@veskee.com